5 Half-Life and Terminal Phase

 5.5.3 When to consider Tobit

-Tobit regression is most beneficial when:
+Tobit regression is most beneficial in the following situations:

 • The drug has low tissue concentrations or a short distribution half-life relative to the sampling schedule, making late timepoints frequently BLQ.